-The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot one and provides a visual representation of the removal procedure.
+The following image indicates the location of the 2280 solid-state drive that is installed in M.2 slot one and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly. - 2.
-Slide and lift the solid-state drive/Intel Optane storage off the SSD1 slot on the system board.
+- 1. Remove the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly. - 2.
+Slide and lift the solid-state drive off the SSD1 slot on the system board.